data-apis/array-api/spec/API_specification/type_promotion.md

 <!-- Note: please keep table columns aligned -->

+The following type promotion tables specify the casting behaviour for operations involving two arrays.
+In situations where more than two arrays participate, the table can be used repeatedy on pairs of input arrays (the result does not depend on the order in which the arrays are given).

 ### Signed integer type promotion table

 |        | i1 | i2 | i4 | i8 |